 I’m so excited to partner with New Chapter to bring to you this post all about the importance of a prenatal vitamin.
 This post covers the importance of a prenatal before you’re pregnant, what to look for in a prenatal and my favorite whole food prenatal—New Chapter’s Perfect Prenatal Multivitamin.

 Do I need to take a prenatal Vitamin?

 The short and sweet answer is, yes!

 Once you’re pregnant, you need to ensure you have the necessary nutrients to support both you and your growing baby.
-Throughout pregnancy your body requires more of certain nutrients such as folate, calcium, Vitamin D3, iron and iodine, which makes nutrition and supplements even more important (1).
+Throughout pregnancy your body requires more of certain nutrients.
+This includes folate, calcium, Vitamin D3, iron and iodine.
+This increased need makes nutrition and supplements even more important during pregnancy (1).

 Nausea during the first-trimester (sometimes throughout the entire pregnancy), food aversions and lack of space as your baby grows, can make it difficult to get in all the necessary nutrients on a daily basis.
 Taking a prenatal like New Chapter’s Perfect Prenatal Multivitamin is that insurance policy for you and your baby.
 You can feel confident knowing your prenatal will fill in the gaps from what you might be lacking in your daily diet.

 Why do I need to take a prenatal before I’m pregnant?

 A prenatal vitamin can help you build up your nutrient stores before you conceive.
 This is so important!
 You want to build up stores of your nutrients, especially iron and folate, before getting pregnant.

 Folate is an important B vitamin that baby needs for healthy spinal cord development and prevention of neural-tube defects.
 This is essential during the first 4 weeks of pregnancy.
 I recommend supplementing with 500-800 mcg of folate per day, depending on your dietary intake (2).